jacqueline-rivera/customer-churn/README.md

 df['TotalCharges'] = df['TotalCharges'].replace(' ', np.nan)
 df['TotalCharges'] = df['TotalCharges'].astype('float64')
 ```
+## Target Variable

-There is an imbalance in the target variable:
+There is an imbalance in the target variable that will be addressed after taking a look at the features in the dataset:
 * Customers that did not churn: 5174 or approximately 73%
 * Customers that did churn: 1869 or approximately 27%